Partner with TSIA

-George Humphrey is the vice president of managed services research for TSIA.
-He has over 25 years of experience in the networking and communications industry, specializing in managed infrastructure and applications services.
-In his role at TSIA, George provides members with fact-based education and insight into the performance and operations of managed services providers of all sizes.
+George Humphrey is the vice president and managing director of service and delivery research and advisory for TSIA.
+Given his extensive background, George also directly supports the managed services research practice.
+He has 25+ years of experience in the networking and communications industry, and provides members with fact-based education and insight into the performance and operations of managed services providers of all sizes.

 Throughout his career, George has held leadership roles in managed services product management, client management, tools and architecture development, delivery operations, process definition, and global strategy.
 Prior to TSIA, George worked for Avaya, where he was recognized as one of their most successful product managers as well as one of their top four thought leaders for the communications and networking industry.
 In this position, he led the strategy and development of Avaya's managed services business, which was their fastest-growing line of business four years in a row.

-George is a regular contributor to the Inside Technology Services blog on the topics of managed services, managed services mistakes, what makes for a successful managed services provider, and organizational structure.
+George frequently writes about these topics on the TSIA blog on the topics of managed services, managed services mistakes, what makes for a successful managed services provider, and organizational structure.

 The Case for Customer Success in Managed Services